ktht/asetup/README.md

     Not all options need to be defined, as other options not defined in the configuration file will simply resort to their default values.
     To mount EOS filesystem with the options defined in the JSON configuration file, just run `eosxd3 -ofsname=<name>`.
     It's worth noting that it's not possible to propagate `allow_other` option from the JSON configuration file to the mount options.

+    Of course, all these steps can be bypassed by mouting with `sshfs`, e.g., `sshfs lxplus.cern.ch:/some/remote/directory /some/local/directory`, where `/some/remote/directory` can be any AFS or EOS path.
+    Since `sshfs` relies on FUSE libraries it provides the same POSIX interface as in EOS mounts.
+    Unmounting is also the same.

 ## Docker and VSCode